DevExpress/devextreme-demos/JSDemos/Demos/Charts/SankeyChart/description.md

 The Sankey chart visualizes the flow magnitude between value sets.
-Flow values are nodes, the connections between nodes are links.
+Flow values are nodes, and the connections between nodes are links.
 The higher the flow magnitude, the wider the link is.

 ## Bind Sankey to Data